Male Breast Reduction

 Planning Your Surgery

+During your initial consultation, we’ll go over your complete medical history, while also examining your breasts and checking for causes of the gynecomastia, such as impaired liver function, use of estrogen-containing medications, or anabolic steroids.
+If a medical problem is the suspected cause, you’ll be referred to an appropriate specialist.
 In extreme cases, you may need a mammogram, or breast x-ray.
 This will not only rule out the very small possibility of breast cancer, but will reveal the breast’s composition.
 Once we know how much fat and glandular tissue is contained within the breasts, we can choose a surgical approach to best suit your needs.

 At the completion of your consultation, you will meet with our patient coordinator.
 You will be given an estimate of the cost of your procedure, and have the option to schedule your procedure if you so choose.
 You are also encouraged to bring your spouse, significant other, family member, or a friend to your consultation.
 We understand the importance of your decision, and will be happy to meet with you a second time to discuss the surgery.
+Your male breast reduction surgery in Tampa or Sarasota may be covered by medical insurance–but policies vary greatly.
+Check your policy or call your carrier to be sure.
+If you are covered, make certain you get written pre-authorization for the treatment.

 Preparing for Your Surgery

+Dr. Kreithen will give you specific instructions on how to prepare for surgery, including guidelines on eating, drinking, and taking certain vitamins and medications.
 Smokers should plan to stop smoking for a minimum of one month before surgery and during recovery.
 Smoking decreases circulation and interferes with proper healing.

 Where Your Surgery Will Be Performed

-A gynecomastia operation will most likely be performed as an outpatient at our new state-of-the-art Holcomb-Kreithen Plastic Surgery Medical Center operating room.
+A gynecomastia operation will most likely be performed as an outpatient at our new state-of-the-art Holcomb - Kreithen Plastic Surgery Medical Center operating room.
 In extreme cases, or those where other medical conditions present cause for concern, an overnight hospital stay may be recommended.

 Types of Anesthesia

 Correction of enlarged male breasts may be performed under general, or in some cases, under local anesthesia plus sedation.
 You’ll be awake, but very relaxed and insensitive to pain.
-More extensive correction may be performed under general anesthesia, which allows the patient to sleep through the entire operation.

 The Procedure Itself

 If excess glandular tissue is the primary cause of your breast enlargement, it will be excised with a scalpel, alone or in conjunction with liposuction.
 In a typical procedure, an incision is made in an inconspicuous location, either on the edge of the areola or in the underarm area.
 Working through the incision, Dr. Kreithen will cut away the excess glandular tissue, fat, and skin from around the areola and from the sides and bottom of the breast.
 Major reductions that involve the removal of a significant amount of tissue and skin may require larger incisions that result in more conspicuous scars.

 If liposuction is used to remove excess fat, the cannula is usually inserted through the existing incisions.
 If your gynecomastia consists primarily of excessive fatty tissue, Dr. Kreithen will likely use liposuction to remove the excess fat.
 A small incision, less than a half-inch in length, is made around the edge of the areola—the dark skin that surrounds the nipple.
 Or, the incision may be placed in the underarm area.
 A slim hollow tube called a cannula is attached to a vacuum pump and then is inserted into the incision.
 Using strong, deliberate strokes, the surgeon moves the cannula through the layers beneath the skin, breaking up the fat and suctioning it out.

 Patients may feel a vibration or some friction during the procedure, but generally no pain.
 In extreme cases where large amounts of fat or glandular tissue have been removed, skin may not adjust well to the new smaller breast contour.
 In these cases, excess skin may have to be removed to allow the removing skin to firmly re-adjust to the new breast contour.
 Sometimes, a small drain is inserted through a separate incision to draw off excess fluids.
 Once closed, the incisions are usually covered with a dressing.
 The chest may be wrapped to keep the skin firmly in place.

 Recovery from a Male Breast Reduction

 Patients should expect the recovery from the surgery to take about one week.
 Expect some temporary bruising, swelling, burning sensations, and numbness immediately after surgery.
 These will resolve on their own over the first several weeks.
-In three to seven days, most patients will feel well enough to return to work or school.
-Strenuous exercise or activities should be postponed for four to six weeks.

 Complications

 A male breast reduction procedure is considered safe and effective.
 Possible complications can occur; these may include fluid accumulation, rippling, scarring, infection, and pigment changes.
 Seeing a board certified cosmetic surgeon, like Dr. Kreithen, will reduce the risk of complications.
+As with any surgery, there are risks, including:

 • Infection